 - A. If SpO2 still < 94% after preoxygenation (agitated hypoxic/hypercarbic patient or one that will not tolerate conventional preoxygenation attempts): - 1.
-Ketamine 2 mg/kg max 200 mg single dose slow push over 60 seconds. - PATIENT BREATHING ADEQUATELY: Apply a BVM with 2 person mask seal with PEEP@10 at maximum flow rate (do not ventilate) OR CPAP to achieve target SpO2 ≥94% for three minutes prior to RSI. - 3.
+Ketamine 2 mg/kg max 200 mg single dose slow push over 60 seconds.
+ALTERNATIVE ONLY if Ketamine not available: Midazolam 5 - 10 mg IV/IO - 2.
+PATIENT BREATHING ADEQUATELY: Apply a BVM with 2 person mask seal with PEEP@10 at maximum flow rate (do not ventilate) OR CPAP to achieve target SpO2 ≥94% for three minutes prior to RSI. - 3.
 PATIENT NOT BREATHING ADEQUATELY: VENTILATE with BVM high flow O2 with OPA/NPA and 2 person mask seal with PEEP@10; increase PEEP if unable to achieve SpO2 ≥94%.
 May insert SGA if adequate ventilations not achieved.
 Monitor EtCO2. - 4 Upon reaching SpO2 ≥94% begin three-minute countdown to allow for complete denitrogenation; proceed to RSI sequence above beginning with paralytic administration.